spencerharris63/FlexNav/README.md

 Demo: on a mac you can `cd` into a folder via drag and drop or by copying and pasting a folder into the terminal.

-Before continuing we will run the following commands.
+Before continuing we will run the following commands:

 ```sh
 $ node --version